jack-y/seneca-triggers-now-on-GitLab/test/README.md

 It outputs a message accordingly.

 The end result contains a new value: the name.

+### *Before* and *after* triggers with bad prior

+The console shows:

+	-- Before & after with bad prior --------------------
+	> First of all, my name is Jack.

+Before calling the `helloWorld` action, the *before* trigger is fired.
+It outputs a message with a name from the configuration options.

+Calling the bad `helloWorld` action, its result contains `success: false`.
+The override process is stopped.
+The *after* trigger is not fired.

+The end result contains the prior bad result.

 # Contributing
 The [Senecajs org][] encourages open participation.
 If you feel you can help in any way, be it with documentation, examples, extra testing, or new features please get in touch.